-The AEVA regularly makes submissions to all levels of government on matters concerning transport and energy policy.
+The AEVA regularly makes submissions to all levels of government in Australia on matters concerning transport and energy policy.
 This page serves as a repository of submissions we have made in recent years.

 In 2018 the Senate conducted an Inquiry into Electric Vehicles, chaired by then Senator Tim Storer.
 The detailed findings of the committee are summarised here.
 And there is an article commenting on the Inquiry here